finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 # **putIntellisense**
 > IntellisenseResponse putIntellisense(intellisenseRequest).execute();

-[EXPERIMENTAL] PutIntellisense: Generate a set of possible intellisense prompts given a SQL snipit (in need not yet be valid) and cursor location
+[EXPERIMENTAL] PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location

 SQL and a row/colum position within it from which to determine intellisense options for the user to potentially choose from.